wcarvalho/dirc-detector/generator/README.md

 phi: .5, 1.5pi                 // phi range
 charge: 0                      // charge of the particles
-types: electron, pion, kaon    // types of particles that will be emitted replace                        // only generates custom set
+types: electron, pion, kaon    // types of particles that will be emitted replace                        // with this option enabled, this set supplants the original set
 ```